 Microsoft is now making available the personal version of Microsoft Teams as a preview.
 This isn’t a new service, it’s the same Teams app you already use for work, but with features tailored to regular consumers to do more than chat.

 Also, in any way, the company is positioning the experience to compete with WhatsApp, iMessage, or similar services.
-Instead, Microsoft is repositioning the service for work and life, offering new ways to leverage the platform to group people to getting things done together, such as planning activities, vacation, book clubs, fantasy football league, and more.
+Instead, Microsoft is repositioning the service for work and life, offering new ways to leverage the platform to group people to get things done together, such as planning activities, vacations, book clubs, fantasy football leagues, and more.

 Teams integrates with Microsoft 365 apps, which means that you can easily share Word, Excel, and PowerPoint documents from within the app.
 As part of the personal features, Teams includes location sharing to allow you to share your location with family and friends to let them know you’re running late, or you’re still at the grocery store getting the necessary supplies.

-The app even includes a dashboard with images, tasks, locations, and event that everyone in the group has shared.
+The app even includes a dashboard with images, tasks, locations, and events that everyone in the group has shared.

 Once you’re in the app, the last thing left to do is to invite family and friends and start connecting.